rebelthor/bambu-lab-pen-plotter/README.md

 **B. Strength Settings:**

-* **Walls:** 1
+* **Wall loops:** 1
     - *Why needed:* We only want to trace the outline/perimeter of shapes once.
 Additional walls would create duplicate overlapping lines.

     - *Effect:* Setting to 2+ would draw multiple concentric outlines, wasting ink and making lines appear thicker/darker.

+* **Top shell layers:** 0
-* **Top/Bottom Shells:** 0
+* **Bottom shell layers:** 0
     - *Why needed:* Top and bottom shells are solid infill layers for 3D prints.
 For 2D drawing, we only want the perimeter.

     - *Effect:* Non-zero values would cause the slicer to try filling in solid areas, which may or may not be desired depending on your drawing.

-* **Sparse Infill Density:** 0% (unless filling a solid shape)
+* **Sparse Infill Density:** 5-100% (5% for light hatching, 100% for solid fill)
-    - *Why needed:* Infill is only needed if you want to fill the interior of closed shapes with a pattern.
-0% draws only outlines.
+    - *Why needed:* Controls how much the interior of closed shapes is filled.
+Start with 5% for slight hatching, increase if you want more coverage.
+100% creates fully solid-filled areas but is time-consuming.

-    - *Effect:* Increasing this adds cross-hatching inside closed shapes.
-Use 100% with rectilinear pattern if you want solid-filled areas.
+    - *Effect:* 5% creates light cross-hatching.
+Higher values (20-50%) add more density.
+100% fills completely solid.
+0% draws only outlines with no interior fill.

-* **Sparse Infill Pattern:** Rectilinear (or Rectilinear Aligned)
+* **Sparse Infill Pattern:** Rectilinear Aligned (default, looks more natural)
-    - *Why needed:* If you do enable infill for filled shapes, rectilinear creates clean parallel lines that look intentional.
+    - *Why needed:* Rectilinear Aligned creates clean parallel lines aligned with the object's orientation, producing a more natural appearance for filled shapes.

-    - *Effect:* Other patterns (honeycomb, gyroid) create complex infill that may not be aesthetically desired for drawings.
+    - *Effect:* Aligned lines follow the object's geometry naturally.
+Regular Rectilinear works but may appear less organic.
+Other patterns (honeycomb, gyroid) create complex infill that may not be aesthetically desired for drawings.

 **C. Speed Settings:**